William E. Ashton: Personal life

 Ashton married Alice Elizabeth Rosengarten on October 5, 1891.
 They had one daughter named Dorothy.

 Awards and honors

 Ashton received the Distinguished Service Cross for "extraordinary heroism in action while serving with Medical Detachment, 309th Field Artillery."
 During the course of treating his patients, he "was subjected to constant explosion of phosgene shells and, in order to perform his duties, he was forced to remove his gas mask."

 Death and legacy

-Ashton died on March 30, 1933.
+Ashton died from pneumonia at his home in Philadelphia on March 30, 1933.